Esra2Gaber/Flower-Image-Classifier/README.md

 # Flower-Image-Classifier

 The project’s main objective is to train an image classifier to recognize different species of flowers based on some features.
-Three transfer learning approaches wereused to reach the best accuracy.
+Three transfer learning approaches were used to reach the best accuracy.

 ## DataSet